sgmurphy/wordpress-plugins/wpvivid-backuprestore/readme.txt

 - Initial release of the plugin.
 Now you see it.

 == Upgrade Notice ==
-Latest version 0.9.93:
+Latest version 0.9.97:
-- Added support for migration of sites without a database prefix.
+- Fixed some vulnerable code and optimized the plugin code.
-- Fixed some bugs in the plugin code.
+- Fixed: The option 'Keep backups in local after uploading them to cloud' could not take effect.
-- Optimized the plugin code.
+- Successfully tested with WordPress 6.4.3.